fiammetta-github/fiammetta-github/README.md

 ## Welcome to My GitHub Profile! 👋

 Hey there!
-I'm Fiammetta, a junior developer with a passion for leveraging technology to solve real-world problems and contribute to innovative projects that have the potential to enrich people’s lives.
-Currently honing my skills as a software dev student, I'm eager to dive into the world of Back-End Development.
+I'm Fiammetta, a student with a passion for programming and learning new tech skills.

 ### About Me